mpenning/horner-bible-reading-plan-generator/README.md

 ## Future Improvements

-I plan on adding a few styles of output in the future (plain text, csv, markdown etc), and a few different output formats (html, text, pdf, etc).
+We could add a few styles of yearly output in the future (plain text, csv, markdown etc), and a few different output formats (html, text, pdf, etc).